otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 2. Now that we have optimized the assembly parameters, we will assemble loci and determine population structure using the Structure program.
 For more information on the study this data originated with, see Catchen, et al. 2013.
-3. In your ./working/denovo workspace, create a directory called stacks to contain the assembled data for this exercise.
+3. In your ```./working/denovo workspace```, create a directory called stacks to contain the assembled data for this exercise.
-4. Run the Stacks’ denovo_map.pl pipeline program.
-This program will run ustacks, cstacks, and sstacks on the individuals in our study as well as the populations program.
+4. Run the Stacks’ denovo_map.pl pipeline program according to the following set of instruction:

-DO IT THROUGH SLURM

-*Once you get denovo_map.pl running, it will take approximately 30 minutes.*

-    • Information on denovo_map.pl and its parameters can be found [online](http://catchenlab.life.illnois.edu/stacks/comp/denovo_map.php)
+    • Information on denovo_map.pl and its parameters still can be found [online](http://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php)

     •We want Stacks to understand which individuals in our study belong to which population.
-To specify this, create a file in the working directory called popmap, using an editor.
+To specify this, create a file ```complete_popmap.txt``` in the working directory called popmap, using an editor.
 The file should be formatted like this:

             <sample file prefix><tab><population ID>

         Include all 30 samples in this file and specify which individuals belong to which populations.
 You must supply the population map to denovo_map.pl when you execute it.
+You could for example use ```ls -1 *fa.gz``` to see all the samples in a list before adding the                   populations.

     • There are three important parameters that must be specified to denovo_map.pl, the minimum stack depth, the distance allowed between stacks, and the distance allowed